paulgavrikov/visualkeras/README.md

 ## Introduction
 Visualkeras is a Python package to help visualize Keras neural network architectures.
 It allows easy styling to fit most needs.
-As of now it only supports CNN style architecture generation.
+As of now it only supports layered style architecture generation which is great for CNNs (Convolutional Neural Networks).

 ## Installation
 To install the current release: